 A Google calendar is embedded into the website.
 If you are familiar with using Google calendar you are good to go.
 You need not interact with the website.
 You would be the point person for receiving items from members to add to the calendar, normally about a half dozen a month.

+The Informed Progressive Speaker Series provides monthly programs on a wide range of topics of interest to progressives.
+Meetings are scheduled to resume in 2022.
+Requirements: A thirst for knowledge and a feel for topics that would interest this group are a must.
+Organizers contact potential speakers, set schedules and stay in touch with speakers to enable and insure their effective presence at the meetings.
+This includes creating publicity.
 Currently, knowledge of ZOOM is desirable as all meetings are virtual.
-Once in person meetings are possible, the organizers would procure a meeting space, open, set up and close that space, insuring safety, security and a welcoming environment.
-As a follow up, organizers obtain or write a short summary and submit it to include in the PAHC monthly Newsletter.
+Once in-person meetings are possible, organizers procure a meeting space, open, set up and close that space, insuring safety, security and a welcoming environment.
+As a follow-up, organizers obtain or write a short summary and submit to include in the PAHC monthly Newsletter.

 Requirements: some computer skills, typing skills, ability to change items from PDF to jpeg.
 Willing to follow up with others for articles and events.
 Sissy Owen will work with you for needed amount of training.

 Take photos at postcard parties, rallies, vigils, special and social events for the Progressive Alliance website and for the media.
 Generally needed for an hour or less once or twice a month.
 Ideally, to fit on our website gallery, the pictures should be horizontal and around 600x450.
 Since they will be on the web, a low resolution is fine but at least 72ppi.